 Develop the resource base necessary to support investments in key academic priorities.

 Johns Hopkins’ bequest creating the institutions that bear his name was the first of many extraordinary acts of philanthropy in the history of Johns Hopkins University.
 These commitments have launched lifesaving innovations, fueled fundamental discoveries, and touched the lives of countless students.
-Even so, the university faces considerable resource challenges, with a relatively modest endowment and smaller pools of funding at the central or divisional level.
-The university must calibrate its approach to the financial framework of our university, coupling new lines of revenue with targeted initiatives for cost control.
+Even so, the university faces considerable resource challenges that impact its ability to maintain its extraordinary scholarly output.
+The university must always be calibrating its financial framework, coupling new investments and lines of revenue with targeted initiatives for cost control.

 The university is deeply grateful for the philanthropy of its donors, who have made the last two fiscal years the most successful fundraising years in the university’s history.
 In October 2018, we marked the conclusion of the Rising to the Challenge campaign, which set records for participation as well as total dollars raised by securing more than $6 billion.
 Our fundraising has positioned Johns Hopkins as a leader in multidisciplinary research and patient care, while significantly strengthening financial support for faculty and students and reaffirming Hopkins’ commitment to the city and people of Baltimore.
 A good example is FastForward U Homewood, which supports student research and innovation and deepens our relationship to a neighborhood near the Homewood campus.
 In each of these endeavors, our focus has been on empowering and investing in the people who make up Hopkins, a focus that will only grow.